Skiing Bend Oregon is accessible, rewarding, and memorable. Each winter, thousands of people love snowboarding and skiing near Bend Oregon.

 Riding up the chair lift at Mt.
 Bachelor

-Hoodoo Ski Resort is another popular ski resort near Bend, located about 45 miles west of the city.
+Hoodoo Ski Resort is another popular ski resort near Bend, located about 45 miles (usually about a 1-hour drive) west of the city, along Highway 20.

 The slopes at Hoodoo Ski Area